ers35/modserver/readme.md

 reports the crash and continues running.
 One tradeoff with this design is the memory usage increases with the number of concurrent requests as more processes are created.

-## Status
-`modserver` is in active development.
-Some language modules are more developed than others.
-This will improve over time.

 ## Feedback
 Email [eric@ers35.com](mailto:eric@ers35.com) or post a GitHub issue to give feedback.